22 Best Places To Visit Outside London For Day Trips

 17. Bath, Somerset

 Famous for its Roman-built baths, the city of Bath was founded in the 7th century and is now a UNESCO World Heritage Site.
-While it’s a compact city, Bath has plenty of things to see and do and is rated as one of the best places to visit outside London.
+While it’s a compact city, there are plenty of things to do in Bath.
+It’s consistently rated as one of the best places to visit outside London.

 Notable landmarks include the two universities, 250-year-old Pulteney Bridge, spas, canals, and the 7th-century church known as Bath Abbey.
 These old structures and buildings are fine examples of Roman and Georgian architecture.

-Top Tip: Visit the spa and baths in the morning, when they are less crowded, so you can avoid long queues 🙂
+Good to know: The best time to visit the spa and baths is in the morning, as they will be less crowded, so you can avoid long queues 🙂

 Best Walking Tour of Bath (Rating 4.9/5)